obasekiosa/NFT/README.md

 ```shell
 npm install
 ```
- <br>and then create a `.env` file in the project directory and populate with some important environment variables.
+Then create a `.env` file in the project directory and populate with some important environment variables.

 ```
 STAGING_ALCHEMY_KEY=<YOUR ALCHEMY KEY FOR STAGING ENVIRONMENT>